North Carolina Loyalists

 By September 1780, county jails were stuffed with Tories.
 The legislature allowed them to be tried by local judges without a defense lawyer or juries of their peers, and hung if found guilty!

 At least they got trials.
 N.C.’s Col. Benjamin Cleveland was indicted for murder after one of his many hangings of Tories without that benefit.
-Not surprisingly, given his military history and social status, he was never brought to trial either.
+Not surprisingly, given his military history and social status, he was never brought to trial.

 Tories at War